Free Dividend Calculator for Canadian Investors

-Knowing how to calculate dividend income and earnings by using a dividend calculator helps investors accurately project their income and evaluate high-yield dividend funds and stocks.
+This free Canadian dividend calculator helps investors project income from TSX and US-listed dividend funds — including RRSP-eligible ETFs.
+Knowing how to calculate dividend reinvestment returns lets you see exactly how compounding grows your portfolio over time.
 Reinvesting dividends puts the power of compounding to work, growing both your portfolio and future dividend income steadily over time.
 Use the calculator below to calculate future investment value, annual dividend income, total dividends earned and total return.

 Canada Dividend Calculator